UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 Managed Monitoring as a Service relies on an IPsec VPN being configured on your environment's edge appliance.
 For VMware, this will be an Edge Gateway, whereas in OpenStack this will be a customer deployed (or assisted by UKCloud) VPN server.
 By default, UKCloud recommends a PFSense appliance.

-UKCloud will provide you with the VPN standards, including the pre-shared key, peer endpoint and peer subnet to configure the VPN.
+UKCloud will provide you with the VPN standards and configuration, including the pre-shared key, peer endpoint and peer subnet to configure the VPN.

 ## Anti-Virus as a Service